Klara and the Sun: Adaptations

 The novel was read on BBC Radio 4 by actress Lydia Wilson, abridged by Richard Hamilton.
 It was broadcast in ten parts between 7 March and 19 March 2021.

-Screen
+Film

 In July 2020, Sony's 3000 Pictures acquired the screen rights to the novel.
 In March 2021, Dahvi Waller was set to write the script, while Ishiguro was set to serve as an executive producer.
 In May 2023, it was announced that Taika Waititi would direct the film.
 In February 2024, it was announced that Jenna Ortega was cast as Klara, with Amy Adams as Josie's mother.
 Mia Tharia and Aran Murphy were later announced to have joined the project as Josie and Rick, respectively.

 Music

 The novel is one of the main influences for electronic duo Sun Lo's debut album Shapes in My Head.
 Singer Richard Walters noted the novel as the jumping off point for main idea of the album, and Attlas added that he felt it connected to many of the new ways that AI was becoming a part of people's lives during the pandemic and into the 2020s.